PumpkinJui/sync/README.md

 - Users in the other countries & territories may experience issues which nevertheless **will NOT be handled by me**.
 - There will be **ONLY** Simplified Chinese version and **no more localization provided**.

+However, since v1.3 this software is more customizable and supports different configurations.
+As mentioned below, you can set NTP servers, auto-exit after a run, etc.

-Despite this, forks & PRs are still welcomed.
+Also, forks & PRs are welcomed.

 ---